MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-idp-okta.md

     ![Select Salesforce SSO settings.](media/proxy-idp-okta/idp-okta-sf-select-sso-settings.png)

 1. On the **SAML Single Sign-On Setting** page, make a note of the Salesforce **Login URL**.
-You'll need this later when configuring Cloud App Security.
+You'll need this later when configuring Defender for Cloud Apps.

     > [!NOTE]
     > If your app provides a SAML certificate, download the certificate file.